Let's talk about your goals to always be better.

 With more free time, you'll find more time to focus on your coaching.
-You can find the time to get coaching certifications such as ones through Exos.
+For instance, you . may find the time to get another certification, such as one through Exos.

-Getting more certifications and learning different ways to approach exercises is just one channel that can be taken advantage on your path to better coaching.
+Getting another certifications and learning different ways to approach exercises is just one channel that can be taken advantage of on your path to better coaching.

 Coach Webb believes that it's essential for coaches to understand the technology and data they are gathering so they can then communicate with the rest of their coaching staff, as well as their athletes.

 By understanding what he was using technology for, he was better able to examine the behaviors of his athletes so he can more easily identify signs of overtraining.
 This has been a huge step for his staff to help their athletes avoid injury while training, thus a huge step towards coaching his athletes better.

 Never stop learning.
 Researching, reading and asking questions are three easy ways to ensure you are always bettering yourself as a coach.
 Especially if you are coaching athletes from a variety of sports.

 Pro tip: Go out to practices and watch how the athletes move.
 Finding deficiencies or indicators of overtraining on the field can be clear signs of what you can easily address in the gym.

 Understanding your athletes needs and being able to be adaptable is another path towards better coaching.